 When you consider a diagnosis of epileptic seizures, it is necessary to distinguish it correctly from other mental disorders.
 Many people with a high level of anxiety can experience panic attacks, which have an intense feeling of fear, nervousness, and sudden onset of bodily symptoms such as hyperventilation, flushing of the skin, fast heartbeat, or sweating.

 In rare cases, panic attacks have been misdiagnosed as epilepsy; it has even been misdiagnosed as panic attacks.
-These signs of epilepsy and anxiety disorder can be present during seizures attacks.
+These signs of epilepsy and anxiety disorder can be present during seizure attacks.
 In many cases, two are hard to differentiate.
 In extreme cases, hyperventilation caused due to anxiety can trigger a convulsion, further complicating the treatment.

 Panic attacks occur suddenly without any warning and can be highly frightening.
 An individual usually believes that they represent a severe medical condition.
 Because seizures and panic attacks can be so similar, it is necessary to use techniques such as EEG and MRI to differentiate between them.